Buying Guide – How to Shop for a Pillow as a Side Sleeper

 However, using the right pillow can be a deciding factor between comfort and discomfort for side sleepers.
 Certain pillow sizes and materials are conducive to side sleeping, while others can cause pain and pressure points to develop.

 This guide will look at the mechanics of side sleeping, explore the different pillow types, and list the top-rated pillows for side sleepers according to the people who use them every night.

 What You Need to Know About Side Sleeping

 Generally speaking, there are three specific side sleeping positions (as illustrated below).

 - Improved spinal alignment: Sleeping on one’s side aligns the spine with the pelvis, which can decrease pain and alleviate pressure points.
 However, mattress and pillow choice are crucial.
-Supportive mattresses and pillows can improve spinal alignment, while unsupportive choices can worsen pain and pressure symptoms.
+Supportive mattresses and pillows can improve spinal alignment, while others with less support can worsen pain and pressure symptoms.